gabyrgonz/CPSC481-F20-Tutorial1-TeamE/README.md

 - Manny Rodriguez

 ### Content and Deliverables
+- Created a repository, along with a stage_one branch
+- Completed team contract
+- Created the project portfolio
+- Wrote 3 project summaries
+- Added links to repository and project portfolio

 #### Signed Team Contract
 The team contract includes individual team members' goals, skills, and work preferences, team goals, roles and expectations, and signatures from each team member.

 #### Project Portfolio
 The project portfolio consists of:
 - 3 project ideas summaries